-- 7.1 Officers will need to ensure they have approval to procure (as well the relevant budget approved and available) prior to embarking upon a procurement process (as per 2.9 of this document).
-Officers also need to speak to their Manager about any further approvals required outside of these Rules. - 7.2 Council Officers may decide it is appropriate to reserve contracts for services reserve contracts for services at this value to the local area (county) or SME's/voluntary sector.
-Please refer to the appropriate guidance in this document (and consult Welland Procurement) before any reservations are made. - 7.3 Where the contract has a total value between £10,000 and £49,999 at least three comparable quotations must be sought in writing (email is acceptable).
+- 7.1 Officers will need to ensure they have the relevant budget approved and available prior to embarking upon a procurement process.
+This approval will be from the Budget Holder, in accordance with budget authorisation limits (as outlined in the Financial Procedure Rules).
+Please see 2.9.1 for further information.
+Officers also need to speak to their Manager about any further approvals required outside of these Rules, as well as whether or not approval to procure is required. - 7.2 Where the contract has a total value between £10,000 and £49,999 at least three comparable quotations must be obtained in writing (email is acceptable).
 Those quotations can be invited from identified suppliers as advertising is not mandatory.

-For contracts with a total value of £20,000 or more, if the Council chooses to advertise a quotation, for example because:
+For contracts with a total value of £25,000 or more, if the Council chooses to advertise a quotation, for example because:

-- The Officer cannot immediately identify three potential suppliers to invite to quote; and/or - The procurement opportunity is either politically sensitive or high profile then it must be simultaneously advertised via Welland Procurement on Contracts Finder. - 7.4 Where Welland are instructed to support the procurement, the Officer must complete a Procurement Initiation Document (PID), available on the procurement portal, Procurement Planning and Delivery Template (PPT), available via Welland Procurement prior to the commencement of the procurement process (at pre-procurement stage). - 7.5 It is recommended that the Request for Quotation Template document is used which can be obtained from the procurement portalvia Welland Procurement.
+- The Officer cannot immediately identify three potential suppliers to invite to quote; and/or - The procurement opportunity is either politically sensitive or high profile then it must be simultaneously advertised via Welland Procurement on Contracts Finder. - 7.3 Where Welland are instructed to support the procurement, the Officer must complete a Procurement Initiation Document (PID), available on the procurement portal, prior to the commencement of the procurement process (at pre-procurement stage). - 7.4 It is recommended that the Request for Quotation Template document is used which can be obtained from the procurement portal.
 In any case the criteria for selecting the most advantageous quotation must be established before the quotations are invited and be made clear in the procurement documentation.
-The quotations must contain (as a minimum): - a) A specification (covering the goods, services or works to be supplied; the "where" and "when" they are to be supplied; and any relevant performance and contract management details); - b) Instructions to bidders: - a.
+The quotations must contain (as a minimum): - a) The goods, services or works to be supplied; - b) The "where" and "when" they are to be supplied; - c) The total value; - d) Instructions to bidders: - a.
 Evaluation criteria - b.
-How to respond
+How to respond - c.

-- c.
 How clarification messages are to be asked (who sent to, any deadlines for messages) - d.
 Information bidders need to include within response - e.
-Deadline for responses (day and time); and - f.
-The short form terms and conditions to be applied (available in Q:\21 Procurement\Standard T's & C's, unless using another appropriate set of terms and conditions, as agreed by Legal Services).
+Deadline for responses (day and time); and - e) The short form terms and conditions to be applied (available on the procurement portal).

-In some instances, Officers may need to consider TUPE implications.
+In some instances Officers may need to consider TUPE implications.

-- 7.6 At least one of the suppliers invited to submit a quotation should be local, where local means the Borough of Melton.
-Where a local supplier cannot be identified, the Officer must keep a written record of the reason. - 7.7 Where fewer than three potential suppliers can be identified, the Officer must keep a written record of the reason and all potential suppliers should be invited to quote.
-It is accepted that the Officer may receive fewer than three quotations even where three or more suppliers have been invited to quote. - 7.8 As part of the procurement process (quotation), potential bidders can seek clarification on either the information published or the process itself.
+- 7.5 At least one of the suppliers invited to submit a quotation should be local, where local means the Borough of Melton.
+Where a local supplier cannot be identified, the Officer must keep a written record of the reason. - 7.6 Where fewer than three potential suppliers can be identified, the Officer must keep a written record of the reason and all potential suppliers should be invited to quote.
+It is accepted that the Officer may received fewer than three quotations even where three or more suppliers have been invited to quote. - 7.7 As part of the procurement process (quotation), potential bidders can seek clarification on either the information published or the process itself.

 The nature of any clarification or response from the Council must not materially change the scope/substance of the requirement.
-If it does, Officers may need to abandon the process and restart, using revised documentation.
+If it does, you may need to abandon the process and restart, using revised documentation.
 Please discuss this with Welland Procurement.